Vishwaroopam: Filming

 Gautami designed the costumes for the film.
 Shah Rukh Khan's Red Chillies Entertainment handled Vishwaroopam's graphics.
 A research had to be carried out on the American army's hierarchy for the costumes.
 N. G. Roshan, who had previously worked in notable Malayalam films, took charge of the make-up for the film.
 The villain had to undergo a heavy use of prosthetic make-up.
 A scene involving a war explosion had to show an injured jaw for him.
 Further, the artists appearing as war victims had blood and other forms of injuries applied on their bodies.
 The Jaika stunt team, that was also involved in Billa II (2012) at the time, worked on the action sequences.
 Haasan's younger daughter Akshara Haasan joined the crew as an assistant director.
 Kunal Rajan was roped in as a sound designer and the stunt crew for the film were imported in from Thailand.
 In September 2012, Haasan revealed that the film would utilise Auro 3D sound technology, making it the first Indian film to do so.

 Music

 Initially, Yuvan Shankar Raja was reported to compose the film's musical score and songs.
 However, Kamal signed in the musical trio Shankar–Ehsaan–Loy to compose music for the trilingual, making it his second collaboration with them after Aalavandhan.
 Lyricist Vairamuthu took charge of the lyrics of the songs in the film, after Kamal Haasan had approached him and narrated the entire plot, to which he immediately agreed to work upon.
 Javed Akhtar has penned lyrics for the Hindi version, while Ramajogayya Shastry has done the lyrics for the dubbed Telugu version.
 The audio was released on 7 December 2012.
 The Telugu version of the audio was released on 30 December 2012 at Hyderabad.
 Vishwaroopam was also released in Barco's 3D cinema sound.

+The song "Yaarendru Therigiratha" was also featured as a homage in the 2026 Tamil feature film Thaai Kizhavi.